zheng-fan/Trivial-Ray-Tracer/README.md

-This is a simple 3D rendering engine written in C++.
+This is a trivial 3D rendering engine written in C++.

 # Features